spzSource/spzSource.github.io/_posts/2019-06-08-using-msi-in-net-core.md

 Managed identities for Azure resources provides automatic managment for identities in Azure AD in order to authenticate to any resources without having any credentials in the code.
 I guess a reader is already familiar with managed identities.
 Just in case here is a [link](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) to appropariate page to start with.

-For local authentication the following approaches could be used:
+As stated [here](https://docs.microsoft.com/en-us/azure/key-vault/service-to-service-authentication), for local authentication the following approaches could be used:

 - authenticate using Visual Studio account;
 - authenticate using Azure CLI;